Home » Geography » Chemical Weathering

 Chemical Weathering Hydration

 The chemical addition of water is called hydration.
 Minerals enlarge after coming in contact with water.
-The resulting enlargement increases the volume of the material or rock.
-The sustained recurrence of this process can lead to fatigue in the rocks.
-This may lead to the disintegration of rocks.
+The increase in size makes the rock or material larger.
+If this process happens repeatedly, it can weaken the rocks and cause them to break apart.

 Chemical Weathering Hydrolysis